 Make sure that you can be contacted - anonymity is not possible, now.

 Be sure to provide an active email address, for contact.
 When you fill out the form, this is not the time for insisting on anonymity.
 Selecting "No", for

 Do you currently have access to the email address that you use to sign in to your account?you are asked for

 An email address we can use to contact youIf you truly want your account reactivated, provide an email account which you use, or check, frequently.

 Specifically, we have noted latency on restoration of Blogger blogs, after the owning Blogger accounts are brought back on-line.
-If your Blogger account is the victim of "suspicious activity", plan for your blogs to be off-line 24 to 48 hours after the account has been restored.
+If your Blogger account is a victim of "suspicious / unusual activity", allow for your blogs to be off-line 24 to 48 hours after the account has been restored.
 Blogger Engineers are aware that this is a problem.